cyl33922072/Demos/ignite2017/not-scopes/README.md

 1. Go to http://aka.ms/getpolicy

-2. Assign a policy using builtin Not Allowed resource type policy
+2. Assign a policy using builtin Not Allowed resource type policy.
+Type Microsoft.Network/virtualNetworks as Not Allowed Resource Types.

 3. select a RG as exceluded Scope

-4. Verify the policy doesn't work on the excluded Scope
+4. Verify the policy blcoks vNet creation in a resource Group.

-5. Verify the policy works elsewhere.
+5. Change the resource group to the excluded one and verify the vNet can be created.